-Within the Natural Protected Areas, the SACs represent one of the highest protection systems provided by European legislation for species and habitats.
-The designation of the SACs starting from SCIs is a fundamental step for the realization of the Natura 2000 Network, as it guarantees the full implementation of site-specific conservation measures and a correct management of the network.
+Within the Protected Natural Areas, the SACs represent one of the highest protection systems provided by European legislation for species and habitats protection.
+The designation of the SACs starting from SCIs is a fundamental step for the realization of the Natura 2000 Network as it guarantees the full implementation of site-specific conservation measures and offers greater security for the management of the network.
 Furthermore, this process has so far been strategic in order to achieve the goal of halting the loss of biodiversity, in Europe and in the world, by 2020.
-In Italy Administrative Regions and Autonomous Provinces are the competent authorities responsible for identifying entity in charge of management and adopting the conservation measures necessary for the SACs.
-These measures imply the definition of appropriate management plans, which can be specific or integrated with other regulatory and development plans.
+In Italy, the competent authorities responsible for identifying and adopting the conservation measures necessary for the

+SACs are Regions and Autonomous Provinces.
+These measures imply the definition of appropriate management plans, which can be specific or integrated with other development plans or other regulatory, administrative and contractual instruments, as well as the identification of the persons in charge of management.
 If the SACs fall within other Natural Protected Areas (National and Regional Parks or Marine Protected Areas), the latter apply the conservation measures provided by current legislation, and the management is entrusted to the Managing Body of the Protected Area.

-To date, 2,347 SCIs have been identified in all the national territory, 2,278 (97%) of which have been designated as SACs.
-285 are marine-coastal SCIs and 38 are SACs (data updated in April 2020).
+To date, 2,347 SCIs have been identified by the Italian Regions, 2,278 (97%) of which have been designated as SACs.
+285 are marine-coastal SCIs and 38 (13%) are SACs (data updated in April 2020).

-In summary, in Italy Natura 2000 Network covers a total of about 19% of the national land territory and more than 7% of the marine one (Figure 8).
+In summary, in Italy, the Natura 2000 Network covers a total of about 19% of the national land territory and more than 7% of the marine one (Figure 7).

 The Natura 2000 network in Italy (SCI and SAC).
-Data processed by national experts, source: MATTM.
+Data source: MATTM (2020), processing by national experts.

-Table 6 shows the overall marine-coastal SCIs / SACs in the ADRISEA sub-region.
-In this basin there are 38 SCIs / SACs (13% of the total Italy), with a total area of 128,982 hectares (9% of the total Italy).
+Table 6 shows the overall marine-coastal SCIs/SACs in the ICMED subregion.
+In this basin there are 46 SCIs/SACs (16% of the total Italy) with a total area of 151.254 hectares (10% of the total Italy).
+It also shows the number and hectares of natura 2000 sites that overlap the MPAs and SPAMIs present in the sub-region. (ftp://ftp.minambiente.it/PNM/ Natura2000/).